AirshipWeb/airship-website/src/pages/blog/airship-update-december-2020.md

 of clusters operating tenant workloads.
 The question becomes, how do we split the bare-metal nodes up into consumable units for Cluster API (CAPI) to provision and participate in multiple Kubernetes clusters?

-Tools like Kubevert were examined, but we felt that due to the specialized nature of a lot of the workloads we run, the benefits were outweighed by the issues encountered to enable low-level tweaking of how Virtual Machines operate, leading to a significant amount of abstraction.
+Tools like Kubevirt were examined, but we felt that due to the specialized nature of a lot of the workloads we run, the benefits were outweighed by the issues encountered to enable low-level tweaking of how Virtual Machines operate, leading to a significant amount of abstraction.